The Battle (Star Trek: The Next Generation): Reception

 "The Battle" aired in broadcast syndication during the week commencing November 15, 1987.
 It received Nielsen ratings of 10.5, reflecting the percentage of all households watching the episode during its timeslot.
 This rating was lower than those received by the episodes broadcast both before and afterwards.
 Staff writer Maurice Hurley later said that the episode was "pretty good" because of the performance of Patrick Stewart.
 He originally didn't think much of the episode as it included the Ferengi, who he felt didn't work as an adversary at all.

 Several reviewers re-watched the episode after the end of the series.
 Zack Handlen reviewed the episode for The A.V.
 Club in April, 2010.
 He thought that the Ferengi were a "one note" opponent for the crew, but that in this episode they weren't as bad as they were in "The Last Outpost".
-He thought that the plot made the crew look a little silly, saying "Put it this way: if somebody showed up at your door and said, "Hey, we want to give you this weapon you used to murder a bunch of guys we knew years ago," wouldn't you be a little suspicious?"
+He thought that the plot made the crew look a little silly, saying, "Put it this way: if somebody showed up at your door and said, "Hey, we want to give you this weapon you used to murder a bunch of guys we knew years ago," wouldn't you be a little suspicious?"
 He gave the episode an overall mark of C+.
 James Hunt reviewed the episode for the website "Den of Geek" in November 2012, and said that it was the best episode of the series up until that point.
 He thought that little touches such as the Stargazer using the movie-era effect for warp drive was a cute touch as it was meant to be an older ship than the Enterprise but also pointed out that "it also means that the Picard Manoeuvre is completely invalidated, because you literally see the ship move from point A to B before the original disappears".
-He felt that the conflict between Picard and Bok was well realised, and that the characterisation was good.
+He felt that the conflict between Picard and Bok was well realized, and that the characterization was good.